 There are different levels.
 First of all, there is supervised probation, where you have to meet with a probation officer at their direction, which is usually monthly.
 There’s also unsupervised probation where you might just mail in a piece of paper once a month, verifying that everything’s going well and what you’ve accomplished.

 Within the realm of supervised or unsupervised probation, there are usually three tiers.
-These aren’t official but in general what you’ll find is there’ll be an easier level probation with fewer requirements.
-There will be a middle level of probation with a little bit more and there will be an intense level probation where they are heavily involved in everything you’re doing and requiring a great deal of time and attention by the client.
+These aren’t official but in general, what you’ll find is there’ll be an easier level of probation with fewer requirements.
+There will be a middle level of probation with a little bit more and there will be intense level probation where they are heavily involved in everything you’re doing and require a great deal of time and attention from the client.

 Going through a criminal case and being convicted is difficult enough, and many defendants are relieved to receive a sentence of probation instead of a term of imprisonment or jail time in Michigan.
 Probation has many different requirements, and it is extremely important that the individual who is on probation abide by these requirements strictly.
 If the conditions of a person’s probation are not met, that individual can face charges for a probation violation.
 In most cases, violating probation results in a period of imprisonment.

 If you are on probation and are now facing charges for violating a condition of your probation, you should discuss your options with a probation violation lawyer as soon as possible.

 In order to understand what a probation violation entails, it is important to understand what the sentence of probation looks like under Michigan law.

 According to MCL 771.3, probation can include some or all of the following conditions:

 In some cases, the court can also require the probationer to do one or more of the following things: